-Historic Environment Division is responsible for supplying advice to owners on how best to look after their buildings.
-We are also happy to visit a building and offer on-site advice, and this can be arranged by contacting your Area Senior Conservation Architect.
-If you are unsure, you can contact us.
+The Department is responsible for supplying advice to owners on how best to look after their buildings.
+We are also happy to visit a building and offer on-site advice, and this can be arranged by contacting the Historic Environment Division through our General Enquiry telephone line or e-mail.

 A guide to maintenance